apache/pulsar-site/versioned_docs/version-2.3.2/getting-started-docker.md

 For local development and testing, you can run Pulsar in standalone mode on your own machine within a Docker container.

-If you have not installed Docker, download the [Community edition](https://www.docker.com/community-edition) and follow the instructions for your OS.
+If you have not installed Docker, download it following [the instructions](https://docs.docker.com/get-docker/) for your OS.

 ## Start Pulsar in Docker

 * For MacOS and Linux:

   ```shell

   $ docker run -it \
   -p 6650:6650 \
   -p 8080:8080 \
   -v $PWD/data:/pulsar/data \
   apachepulsar/pulsar:@pulsar:version@ \
   bin/pulsar standalone

   ```

 * For Windows:

   ```shell

   $ docker run -it \
   -p 6650:6650 \
   -p 8080:8080 \
   -v "$PWD/data:/pulsar/data".ToLower() \
   apachepulsar/pulsar:@pulsar:version@ \
   bin/pulsar standalone

   ```

 A few things to note about this command: